65 Things You Must Do & See at Disney World

 14- Spaceship Earth (Epcot).
 This is an attraction where the more you ride it, the more amazing it seems!

-15- The new Kim Possible (Epcot).
+15- The new Phineas and Ferb: Agent P’s World Showcase Adventure (Epcot).
 Each mission sends you to a different country in Epcot to save the world.
-As you use your Kimmunicator (a cell phone) to complete the mission, there are interactive elements that light up, open up, and spin around.
+Use your F.O.N.E (a cell phone) to complete the mission.

 16- Test Track (Epcot) at night.
 Again, there is just something special about being in the parks after dark.